Applied Theatre and Intervention MA

 Explore the application of theatre practice as an interventionist tool, and discover how to use theatre to effect social change.

-This course allows you to investigate current issues, debates and theories around applied theatre in the diverse contexts of education, health and mental health, community work, and the criminal justice system.
+This Masters course allows you to investigate current issues, debates and theories around applied theatre in the diverse contexts of education, health and mental health, community work, and the criminal justice system.

 You’ll gain a critical understanding of issues relating to applied theatre, such as ethics, boundaries, and evaluation, alongside structures of good practice.
 You’ll also develop your own creative practice, honing your facilitation skills with expert guidance from established practitioners.